ProxySeer/LogListener/README.md

 It will continuously watch an Oracle alert log for specific keywords (like `ORA-`), save any matches to a log file, and optionally send email alerts.

-`nohup python3.6 tail_alert_log.py --logfile /path/to/alert.log --keywords "ORA-" --no-email --duration 60 &` to run it in the background.
+`nohup python3.6 tail_alert_log.py --logfile /path/to/alert.log --keywords "ORA-" --no-email --duration 60 &`

 This runs the script in the background for 1 hour, logs matches to /tmp/oracle_alert_monitor.log, and does not send emails.